-2. Identify and plan for resource and infrastructure needs for the provision of water service to customers consistent with a reasonable planning period for that service.
+2. Identify and plan for resource and infrastructure needs for the provision of water service to customers within the City of Madison and the Madison Water Utility's service areas consistent with a reasonable planning period for that service.

-A Water Master Plan has been used by Madison Water Utility for long term system planning since 1964.
-The plan is routinely updated every 5 to 8 years and outlines the needed improvements to facilities and the piping systems.
+A system wide Water Master Plan has been used by Madison Water Utility for long term system planning since 1964.
+The plan is routinely updated every 5 to 8 years and outlines the needed improvements to facilities and piping systems.
 The latest version of the Master Plan was developed from 2004 to 2006 and approved by the Water Utility Board in December 2006.

-During 2012 the area east of the Yahara River including the north side and the southeast corner of the City, was evaluated for long term water demand needs.
+The Water Master Plan is a key planning tool for the preparation of the annual capital budget.
+During 2010 to 2012 the area east of the Yahara River including the north side and the southeast corner of the City, was evaluated for long term water demand needs.
 This project was titled the "East Side Water Supply Project".
-The balance of the system is budgeted to be evaluated and updated beginning in 2013 with a projected completion date of 2014.
-These two reports will constitute the Utility's updated Water Master Plan.
+Evaluation of the balance of the system was scheduled to start in 2013.
+With the downturn of the economy 2008 to 2012 and the overall lack of growth, the start of this update has been delayed until the second half of 2014.
+The East Side Water Supply Plan and the 2014 study will constitute the Utility's updated Water Master Plan.